ember-best-practices/eslint-plugin-ember-best-practices/README.md

 # Ember-strict-mode

 This adds more guard rails for Ember.
-While Ember is written a Turning complete laguage (JavaScript), just because something "works" does not mean it is correct or in line with the framework's programming model.
+Just because something "works" does not mean it is correct or in line with the framework's programming model.
 These footguns include:

 - Not adhereing to Data Down Actions Up
 - Side-efffect programming